Approach to Product Safety

 Our product safety and environmental compliance requirements are set forth in the Epson Quality Standard (EQS), a set of unified standards implemented across the entire Epson Group.
 EQS specifies independent controls that we widely implement to meet or exceed legal and regulatory requirements in each country.
-Epson painstakingly evaluates product safety in every area and from all angles to prevent product incidents and provide our customers with safe, secure products.
+Epson will take action to minimize safety and security risks involving our products and services, for example by painstakingly evaluating safety in every area to prevent the occurrence or recurrence of product incidents.

 Process for Rapidly Responding to Product Incidents

 If there is an incident involving a product, an Epson sales company or market support organization immediately issues a preliminary report using the Epson Group's Quality Crisis Management (QCM) system.

 Departments are notified of the incident via the QCM system, and the quality assurance department of the operations division or affiliated company rapidly responds by analyzing the cause and planning countermeasures.
 The chief executive and affected departments, including those at corporate Head Office, exchange information whenever an incident occurs and, putting the needs of the customers first, announce the incident to the public, provide market support, and furnish outside organizations with official reports and notices required by all applicable laws and regulations of each country.